dthwaite/bignumber.js/README.md

 : (http://alexbardas.github.io/bignumber.js/)

 From which this is a heavily modified fork.
 This is a simple and easy to understand library (Thank you, Alex!) though it suffered performance-wise which I have resolved the best I can.
-It now performs (almost) as well as another, much more comprehsive library: http://mikemcl.github.io/bignumber.js.
-Faster, even, for smaller numbers as I've put in additional optimisations in such cases.
+It now performs as well as another, much more comprehsive library: http://mikemcl.github.io/bignumber.js.

-However, for large divisions Mike's is still slightly faster and I can't work out how to beat him!
-Oh well.
+I focussed on the speed of division for large numbers and finally came up with an algorithm that is about 1,000 times fater than what Alex had (!), and is now at least 5 times faster than Mike's.

 Install:
 npm install